deviodigital/cleanblog/README.md

 ## Live Demo &amp; Release Notes

-You can view the theme in action on my [personal blog](http://www.robertdevore.com/)
+You can view the theme in action [here](http://www.deviodigital.com/demo/cleanblog/)

 Looking for more details behind the theme that aren't included in this readme doc?
 I've done a [write up](http://www.robertdevore.com/clean-blog-free-wordpress-theme) that breaks down why I decided to create this theme, and a more thorough breakdown of the theme options, and the road ahead.